stavarengo/travel-sorter/README.md

 **Success Response**

 - `200 - OK`
-It means that you set of tickets were successfully ordered response body will be in the same format you used in the request.
+It means that your set of tickets were successfully ordered.
+The response body will be in the same layout you sent in the request.

 **Error Response**